nextgal/kirikiri2/kirikiri2/src/plugins/win32/drawdeviceIrrlicht/irrlicht/readme.txt

   You will find some directories after uncompressing the archive of the SDK.
 These are:

-  \bin         The compiled library Irrlicht.DLL and some compiled demo
+  ¥bin         The compiled library Irrlicht.DLL and some compiled demo
                and example applications, just start them to see the Irrlicht Engine in action.
 Windows only.
-  \doc         Documentation of the Irrlicht Engine.
+  ¥doc         Documentation of the Irrlicht Engine.
-  \examples    Examples and tutorials showing how to use the engine with
+  ¥examples    Examples and tutorials showing how to use the engine with
                C++.
-  \example.net Examples and tutorials showing how to use the engine with
+  ¥example.net Examples and tutorials showing how to use the engine with
                .NET languages.
-  \exporters   Exporters and tools for various 3D modelling packages.
+  ¥exporters   Exporters and tools for various 3D modelling packages.
 There
                is a readme file with more details in the directory.
-  \include     Header files to include when programming with the engine.
+  ¥include     Header files to include when programming with the engine.
-  \lib         Libs to link with your programs when using the engine.
+  ¥lib         Libs to link with your programs when using the engine.
-  \media       Graphics and sound resources for the demo applications and
+  ¥media       Graphics and sound resources for the demo applications and
                examples.
-  \source      The source code of the Irrlicht Engine.
+  ¥source      The source code of the Irrlicht Engine.
 This code is
                not needed to develop applications with the engine, but it is included to enable recompilation and debugging, if necessary.
-  \tools       Useful tools (with sourcecode) for the engine.
+  ¥tools       Useful tools (with sourcecode) for the engine.